shmuelzon/home-assistant-floor-plan/README.md

 * If lights from two different rooms do interact with each other, e.g., there's a glass door separating the rooms, you can give both rooms the same name and they'll be treated as one
-* To include state icons and labels for sensor, set the relevant furniture name to the entity name of Home Assistant, i.e., `sensor.xxx` or `binary_sensor.xxx`
+* To include state icons and labels for sensors, set the relevant furniture name to the entity name of Home Assistant, i.e., `sensor.xxx`, `binary_sensor.xxx` or `camera.xxx`

 ## Suggestions